 Pause Menu

 Pausing the game will completely halt all game elements and display the pause menu, from which they can choose from a variety of options.
 This includes, but is not limited to, changing the settings of the game, restarting the current level, returning in the main menu and unpausing the game.
-If the player was midjump and pressed the pause button; the force applied to the player’s character will be preserved but the player's character will freeze.
-As soon as they unpause the game the player’s character will finish the remaining jump as if the pause button was never pressed.
+If the player was mid-jump and pressed the pause button; the force applied to the player’s character will be preserved but the player's character will freeze.
+As soon as they un-pause the game the player’s character will finish the remaining jump as if the pause button was never pressed.
 The same applies to all animations, projectiles and movements in the game.